IBM-Cloud/hpcs-pkcs11/README.md

 Prior to using the PKCS #11 library, the keystores must be initialized.
 To initialize the keystores, the security officer (SO) user needs to perform a `C_InitToken` operation.
 Once the keystores have been initialized, normal and anonymous users can proceed with key operations such as `C_GenerateKey` or `C_GenerateKeyPair`.

+A keystore becomes an **authenticated keystore** if it is configured with a password.
+For more details please check [Performing cryptographic operations with the PKCS #11 API](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-set-up-pkcs-api#step3-setup-configuration-file).

 ## Getting started

 The `samples` directory in this repository contains source code that could be used to test your HPCS instance, the PKCS11 library, and the PKCS11 library's configuration file.
 Follow the instructions inside pkcs11-crypto.c to get started.